ysndr/katacoda-scenarios/pijul/intro.md

 ### Patch based VCS?

-You might ask, ask: What does make a VCS "patch based" and why is git snapshot based while pathces are ubiquitous there as well...?
+You might ask: What does make a VCS "patch based" and why is git snapshot based while pathces are ubiquitous there as well...?

-Good question, lets get this straight by looking onto how GIT works
+Good question, let's get this straight by looking onto how GIT works.

 Whenever you `git add` a file, git will actually store a snapshot of this file in its index.
-This means a *copy* of a file is created each time which is the reason why adding a huge, *changing* file to git is a bad idea, as it inflates the git index size.
+This means a *copy* of a file is created each time, which is the reason why adding a huge, *changing* file to git is a bad idea, as it inflates the git index size.

 Sadly, the git interface is a bit confusing.
 Git itself and visual clients to it present commits as set of changes.
 The linux kernel development process is even famous for its patch based contribution process.